Khojasteh/i18n/README.md

   A data-aware control  that  enables the user to enter a localized date for a date field.

-The i18n package has calendar classes to support:

-- The Gregorian Calendar
-- The Hebrew (or Jewish) Calendar
-- The Hijri (or Islamic) Calendar
-- The Jalali (or Persian) Calendar
-- The Japanese Emperor Era Calendar
-- The Julian Calendar
-- The Korean Tangun Era Calendar
-- The Taiwan calendar
-- The Thai Buddhist Calendar

 In addition, the i18n package has some additional classes for:

 - decoding/encoding JSON formatted strings
 - setting formatted content of rich edit controls using BBCode styled tags
-- parsing and evaluating expressions in C/C++ language syntax
+- parsing and evaluating mathematical expressions in C/C++ language syntax
-- Parsing Pascal code to extract string literals and string constants
+- parsing Pascal code to extract string literals and string constants

 INSTALLATION